Try @eslint-react/kit@beta โ†’

 }

-// '...rest' is considered a use of all props that are not destructured.
+// OK: ...rest is considered to use all non-destructured props

 interface TextProps extends React.HTMLAttributes<HTMLParagraphElement> {